jjvanzon/JJs-Reference-Architecture/apis.md

 There might be other ways to do this. `Entity Framework` might do it automatically. `NHibernate` does not appear to do it for us.
 A [`LinkTo`](patterns.md#linkto) pattern might be used in certain projects.
 Or hand-writing the syncing code whereever.

+### XML

+Preference for `XElement` (`LINQ to XML`) over `XmlDocument` except when you want to use `XPath`.

+Perhaps prefer the `XmlHelper` methods (from [`JJ.Framework.Xml`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Xml) or [`JJ.Framework.Xml.Linq`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.Xml.Linq)) over using other API's directly, because the helper will handle nullability and unicity more grafully.

+`XmlToObjectConverter` and `ObjectToXmlConverter` might also be used.
+(Also in [`JJ.Framework.Xml`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Xml) and [`JJ.Framework.Xml.Linq`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.Data.Xml.Linq)).
+That might be a simpler way to convert XML to an object graph than other API's.

 ### Embedded Resources

 Embedded resources might be handy to prevent having to include loose files with a deployment, but instead compiling the loose files right into the assembly DLL or EXE.
 It also protects those resources a little bit better against modifications.